Sunday, December 31, 2023

 But before we taste it, we at A Book of Cookrye have a special and favorite way to eat cranberry sauce!
 (Or cranberry salad.)

+Setting aside my inept unmolding, this recipe is delicious.
+I would have never thought to add celery to cranberry sauce (or cranberry salad), but the two go together really well.
+I probably should have cut the celery smaller, but that's easy enough to do next time.
 However, I did not like the nuts in this.
 Unlike the celery, they were hard without being crunchy.
 And they barely added any flavor.
 Really, they just seemed like they landed in the gelatin by accident.
-And after a few days the nuts were soggy like vegetables that have boiled for too long.
+And after a few days in the refrigerator, the nuts became soggy like vegetables that have boiled for too long.

 Shudder if you want, but peanut butter and pickle sandwiches show up in several decades' worth of cookbooks.
 There is precedent.

-I realize that for some people, adding celery to the cranberries is like that horrifying moment when you see someone dump a can of green beans into the spaghetti sauce.
+I realize that for some people, adding celery to cranberries is like that horrifying moment when you see someone dump a can of green beans into the spaghetti sauce.
 But I liked the combination a lot.
-I actually like celery in a lot of things.
-To me, celery is like the vanilla extract of savory foods.
-It makes a lot of things taste better, but I wouldn't eat it on its own.
+The celery was a perfect crunchy flavor contrast to the sweet and tart cranberries.
+And it made the salad (or sauce) so substantial that you could put some of it in a small bowl and eat it on its own.

-And for those who don't like celery in their cranberries quite as much as I do, we're going to close today's recipe with the last moment before I greened up the sauce.
+For those who don't like celery in their cranberries quite as much as I do, we're going to close today's recipe with the last moment before I greened up the sauce.

 Sunday, December 24, 2023